tayyarg/tayyarg.github.io/_posts/2018-01-02-Must-Read-Papers-in-Machine-Learning.md

 ---
 layout: post
-title: Top five "must-read" papers in the ML domain for newcomers
+title: Makine Öğrenmesi 1 - Top five "must-read" papers in the ML domain for newcomers
+tags: [machine learning]
 ---

 On Arxiv, about 100 Machine Learning (ML) papers are published every day.
 That is equivalent to ~30K papers per year.
 Hence it becomes a daunting task to even follow what the major innovations or breakthroughs are.